AlessandroManilii/3D_HumanPoseEstimation_event-based_dataset/README.md

-# 2/3D human pose estimation through event-camera based dataset
+# 3D Human Pose Estimation based on Convolutional Neural Network and Event-based cameras: a proof of concept on a DHP19 dataset

 Human pose estimation is one of the main topics in Computer vision and Deep Learning fields.
-This repository describes the process of estimating human’s limbs positions using data from event camera.
+This repository describes the process of estimating human’s limbs positions using data from event cameras.

 ***Dataset***